 It is worth keeping in mind that AMD devotes a large percentage of its resources to CPUs, giving them less of a focus on GPUs than NVIDIA.

 However, history is rarely considered in the world of technology; few people care that AMD has been around since the 1950s.
 Today, the GPU market has become an NVIDIA versus AMD situation.
-Scroll down to find the best choice for you.
+Scroll down to find the optimal choice for you.

 Table of ContentsShow